ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

   and thus not having any chances to survive.
   Or Imp Bombers being instantly tied with a melee fight.

-  A line is defind in the scenario files:
+  A line is defined in the scenario files:

   `(owner: Some((1)), typename: "imp", line: Front, count: 4),`